Last Updated on by Jeremy

 Autoptimize Got Me the Rest of the Way

-We talked to our host, Performance Foundry, and they recommended we use Autoptimize for this but cautioned that it also has a steep learning curve and has a tendency to break site settings.
+We talked to our former host, Performance Foundry, and they recommended we use Autoptimize for this but cautioned that it also has a steep learning curve and has a tendency to break site settings (we are now on BigScoots.
 We installed it on our old theme, and yep, it broke our CSS and did not recognize our customizations no matter what we tried.
 (Thankfully you can just turn the plugin off and it'll revert back in most cases.
 When in doubt, talk to your host about backup options before making changes to your site- with this plugin or others.)

 But on another site of ours with GeneratePress it worked perfectly.
 This was one of the reasons we switched over this site to the theme as soon as possible and recommend it in this guide.